publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch12/m__us_usc_t12_s1464.md

                 (i) __In general__

                     Loans on the security of liens upon nonresidential real property.
-Except as provided in clause (ii), the aggregate amount of such loans shall not exceed 400 percent of the Federal savings association’s capital, as determined under subsection (t) of this section.
+Except as provided in clause (ii), the aggregate amount of such loans shall not exceed 400 percent of the Federal savings association’s capital, as determined under subsection (t).

                 (ii) __Exception__